pheryjs/phery/README.md

 #### phery.on(event, cb)

-These events are triggered globally, independently if called from an existing DOM element or through phery.remote() The `event.target` points to the related DOM node
+These events are triggered globally, independently if called from an existing DOM element or through phery.remote() The `event.target` points to the related DOM node (that was clicked, or the form that was submitted)

 * `before`: `function (event)` Triggered before everything, happens right after phery.remote() call
 * `after`: `function (event)` Triggered after all the data was parsed.